 (CNN) — Shibuya.
 Shinjuku.
 Harajuku.
-Most Tokyo visitors are well acquainted with these neighborhoods, destinations for all things new and noteworthy.
+Most Tokyo visitors likely know these neighborhoods, destinations for all things new and noteworthy.

-Though they're still worth your time, a new wave of talked-about neighborhoods filled with unique shops, cozy cafes and hip restaurants has emerged in Japan's capital.
+Though they're still worth your time, a new wave of talked-about neighborhoods filled with interesting shops, cozy cafes and hip restaurants has emerged in Japan's capital.

-Ready to go beyond the usual haunts on your next Tokyo trip?
+Ready to go beyond the usual haunts next time you travel to Tokyo?
 These are the neighborhoods generating buzz around the metropolis in 2016 that offer new perspectives on the city.

 Tucked away in Setagaya Ward, Shoin Jinja-mae is just starting to attract attention.